On the Reliability of Quasars as Cosmological Distance Indicators: Computational tools and observational samples

 \subsection{Type Ia Supernovae (SNe Ia)}

-In this study, we use the Pantheon+ \& SH0ES (PPS) dataset \citep{Brout:2022vxf}, which combines the original Pantheon+ (PP) compilation \citep{Scolnic_2022,Brout:2022vxf} with the Cepheid host distance measurements from the SH0ES Collaboration \citep{Riess_2022}.
-The PP sample comprises 1701 Type Ia supernovae spanning the redshift range $0.001 < z < 2.26$, providing apparent magnitudes rather than distance moduli.
-The $\chi^2$ function for the supernovae is computed as
+In this study, we use the Pantheon+ Type Ia supernova sample \citep{Scolnic_2022,Brout:2022vxf}, which comprises 1701 light curves from 1550 spectroscopically confirmed SNe Ia spanning the redshift range $0.001<z<2.26$.
+The Pantheon+ sample provides apparent magnitudes rather than distance moduli, and the supernova likelihood is computed from apparent-magnitude residuals using the statistical-plus-systematic covariance matrix provided with the Pantheon+/SH0ES release.

-where $\Delta \mathbf{d}_{\rm SN}$ is the vector of the difference between the observed apparent magnitudes and the predicted magnitudes from the cosmological model.
-The covariance matrix $\mathbf{C}_{\rm SN}$ accounts for both statistical and systematic uncertainties.